Rehabilitation Sciences Main Menu

 How long does it normally take to complete the graduate program?

 The Armstrong Communication Sciences and Disorders Graduate program typically takes 5 semesters to complete.
-The students will begin in the Fall and then continue taking courses for Spring, Summer, Fall, and Spring semesters.
+The students will begin in the Fall and then continue taking courses for Spring, Summer, Fall, and Spring semesters consecutively.

 What if my bachelor’s degree is in another field?

 Students with a strong academic record in another field are encouraged to apply to the Communication Sciences and Disorders Graduate Program.
 In order to apply, students must take foundation courses not completed in their undergraduate program and 18 hours of prerequisite coursework related to speech and hearing.
 The foundation courses include courses in biological sciences, physical sciences, or statistics and the social/behavioral sciences.
-Students are also required to complete 18 hours of coursework to include the following courses (or equivalent as determined by Armstrong communication sciences and disorders program faculty): Introduction to Communication Sciences and Disorders, Anatomy and Physiology of the Speech and Hearing mechanism, Phonetics, Normal Speech and Language Development, Introduction to Audiology, and Language Disorders.
+Students are also required to complete 18 hours of coursework to include the following courses (or equivalents as determined by Armstrong communication sciences and disorders program faculty): Anatomy and Physiology of the Speech and Hearing mechanism, Phonetics, Normal Speech and Language Development, Introduction to Audiology, Speech Science and Language Disorders.
 The foundation and prerequisite courses do not all need to be taken before applying to graduate school, however, all required prerequisite coursework must be completed or in progress when the application is submitted.
 Students who plan to apply to multiple graduate programs should review the prerequisite courses for each Graduate Program.